-Geofencing is a proactive security feature which secures your organization's sensitive business data on Android and iOS devices.
+Geofencing is a location-based security feature that enables organizations to define security policies for securing organization's sensitive business data on Android and iOS devices.
 If your organization's security policy prevents users from accessing corporate data outside the organization premises, you can configure a geofence policy to identify non-compliant devices and subsequently define an action to be taken on them.

 Geofencing provides IT administrators the ability to create virtual fences, ensuring usage of corporate devices are restricted to the configured boundaries.
 Mobile Device Manager Plus (MDM) lets you achieve this by creating geographical location based fences, defining a compliance rule and specifying an action to be taken on non-compliant devices.

 To enable Geofencing using MDM, ensure the following pre-requisites are met:

 There are two steps involved in configuring geofencing in MDM:

 To create a geofence, you need to choose a primary location and select a radius around it in order to create a virtual fence around the selected area by following the steps given below: